elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - ... a grand blaze of red plums and crabs ...
-- {:.i2} a seeding---to see---of flies, of palaver, of bad memories
+- {:.i2} a sowing---to see---of flies, of palaver, of bad memories
 - {:.i2} of tracks, of termites, of fevers to heal, wrongs to straighten,
 - {:.i2} an alligator yawn
 - {:.i2} a gargantuan injustice.